Percona-Lab/percona-version-service/README.md

 overridden by setting the `IMG` environment variable.

 ## How to publish your changes
+We use Continuous Integration and Continuous Deployment paradigms to have the latest changes on server.
+For that we have 2 main branches for 2 different environments.
+* Development environment is automatically deployed based on sources in `main` branch.
+* Production environment is automatically deployed based on sources in `production` branch.

+They are independent of each other.
+Which means that to get your changes on both environments you have to create 2 different branches.
+Each of them should be based on the branch related to the environment you want to deploy and PRs should be created to the same branch.

-To publish your changes to the developent environment, please create a PR to get your changes merged to the `main` branch.
+e.g.: To publish your changes to the `development` environment, you should create new branch from `main` branch and then create a PR to get your changes merged to the `main` branch.

-Once merged, our CI will automatically publish these changes to the dev environment.
+Once your PR is merged, our CI will automatically publish these changes to corresponding environment.

-To publish changes to the production environment, please ask responsible person to deploy your docker image manually.